 This is a question that I really can't answer.
 It all depends on your lifestyle and monthly expenses.
 For example, if you have a brand new vehicle that is still under warranty, budgeting for vehicle repairs may not be needed.

-So obviously the nature of your employment will factor in as well.
+Obviously the nature of your employment will factor in as to how much of a buffer you will need.
 If you're in an industry where jobs are scarce and you feel it may be months before you can pick up another job, it may be wise to save a little more.